Dr Raminderpal Singh

 community members

-A non‑profit grass‑roots community accelerating the adoption of AI/ML and data in drug discovery & development.
-Members include bench scientists, data scientists, mathematicians, business owners, executives, and academics — all focused on fixing the disconnect between AI/ML/GenAI and its practical application in early drug discovery.
+A non‑profit grass‑roots community accelerating the adoption of AI/ML and data in scientific R&D — starting with drug discovery & development.
+Members include bench scientists, data scientists, mathematicians, business owners, executives, and academics — all focused on fixing the disconnect between AI/ML/GenAI and its practical application in the lab.

 AI in Drug Discovery